jpomykala/jpomykala.github.io/index.md

 ### [📸 Javagram](https://github.com/jpomykala/javagram-bot)

-Project created to test Java 11+ API, I do not recommend to use it because it's not allowed to use that kind of software on Instagram but the implementation is cool.
+Project created to test Java 11+ API, I do not recommend using it because it's not allowed to use that kind of software on Instagram but the implementation is cool.

 ## My everyday tools